 About The Mustard Seed:

-This charity report is an update that is currently being reviewed by The Mustard Seed.
+This charity report is an update that has been sent to Mustard Seed for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March

 |Administrative costs as % of revenues||4.6%||6.3%||9.4%|